-Show the total amounts in whole dollars for broad-exemption listed countries, limited-exemption listed countries and unlisted countries that are non-assessable non-exempt income under each of the sections 23AH, 23AI, and 23AJ at labels O to V as appropriate.
+Show the total amounts in whole dollars for listed countries, section 404 countries and unlisted countries (other than section 404 countries) that are non-assessable non-exempt income under each of the sections 23AH, 23AI, and 23AJ at O to V as appropriate.

-For amounts that are non-assessable and non-exempt income under section 23AK, show the total amounts in respect of broad-exemption listed countries, limited-exemption listed countries and unlisted countries at label $\boldsymbol{W}$ .
+For amounts that are non-assessable non-exempt income under section 23AK, show the total amount at $\underline{\mathbf{W}}$.
 If there is no non-assessable non-exempt income for some sections, leave those labels blank.